ahmedcodein/salesware/README.md

 A product is one of the organization offerings.
 It can be either a product or a service.

 #### Opportunity:
-An opportunity is a chance of selling the defined product to the defined prospect.
+An opportunity is a chance of selling one of the organization's offerings to a prospect.

 Since the main terms now are established, we can provide some detail about the software main components.
-In the current version, SalesWare comes with four main components.
+In the current version, SalesWare comes with five main components.
 These are:

+- **Account Management**\
+  The Account Management provides the possibility to manage users accounts to access SalesWare features.
+- **Communication Management:**\
+  The Communication Management provides a communication means between SalesWare and its customer/users.
 - **Prospect Management:**\
   The prospect management concerns with the listing/reading/creating/updating/deleting a prospect record.
 - **Product Management;**\
   The prospect management concerns with the listing/reading/creating/updating/deleting a product record.
 - **Opportunity Management:**\
   The Opportunity Management concerns with the listing/reading/creating/updating/deleting an opportunity record.
-- **Communication Management:**\
-  This Communication Management provides a communication means between SalesWare and its customer/users.

-  More information on each of the four component is provided in the next section.
+  More information on each of the five component is provided in the next section.
 We will also explain how these terms and components are implemented and used to track your sales deals in addition to how to sign up, sing in and sign out of SalesWare.

 ### 1.2 SalesWare User Manual